 My goal is to prepare learners more thoroughly for performance exams by developing an activity on the platform that will allow learners to practice retrieving information from memory and confidently deliver answers in their own words.

-For research, I examined the best study practices and reflected on my own educational experience.
-Both scientific studies and current students revealed that flashcards are an extremely effective way to practice actively recalling information.
+Both scientific studies and ethnographic research revealed that flashcards are an extremely effective way to practice actively recalling information.

 A flashcard in its simplest form is a question or concept written on one side and the answer written on the other side of an index card.
-They are used to compile the concepts one needs to review and self-test one's current knowledge.
+They are used to compile review concepts review and self-test knowledge.
 The simplicity and customizability of flashcards allows people of all ages and learning styles to utilize this tool.

 Flashcards promote active recall, confidence based repetition, within-session spacing, and engage metacognitive faculties.
-These four practices aid learners in gaining a deeper understanding of the material which translates to better performance.
+These four practices aid learners in gaining a deeper understanding of the material and translates to better performance.